openstack/storlets/doc/source/engine_dev_installation.rst

 Step 1: Edit the proxy server config file /etc/swift/proxy-server.conf and do the following:

  #.
-Add the storlet_handler to the proxy server pipline just before the slo middleware as shown below:
+Add the storlet_handler to the proxy server pipeline just before the slo middleware as shown below:

  ::